Skip to main content

 Assessors have at least 15 years of post-graduation engineering experience and hold a professional engineering accreditation.
 They have been selected for their experience, competence, commitment, and professional conduct.

-Does being on the APER allow me to be recognised as a Registered Professional Engineer of Queensland (RPEQ)?
+Does being on the APER allow me to be recognised as a Registered Professional Engineer in my state or territory?

-APER is designed to meet all the requirements for AIRAH to be an assessment scheme for registration as a Registered Professional Engineer of Queensland (RPEQ).
-AIRAH is an approved assessor for the RPEQ scheme.
-Once you have gained your APER status, you will need to apply with the Board of Professional Engineers Queensland (BPEQ) to be recognised as a Registered Professional Engineer of Queensland (RPEQ).
+APER is designed to meet all the requirements for AIRAH to be an assessment scheme for registration as a Registered Professional Engineer in ACT, QLD, VIC and WA.
+AIRAH is an approved assessor for these State/territory schemes.
+Once you have gained your APER status and respective State/territory endorsement letter you will need to apply with the respective state/territory's scheme and submit endorsement and meet any other specific state/territory requirements to be recognised as a Professional Engineer in that State/territory.
+Once registered in one State or Territory you may be able to seek mutual recognition in another subject to that State/territories requirements.
+If mutual recognition is not achievable then you may seek additional State/territory endorsement via the APER.

 If I am a member of another professional engineering body, for example CIBSE or Engineers Australia, do I still need to become an AIRAH member?